The High School Experience

-Students at The Academy work one-on-one with faculty mentors to set their own academic and personal goals within The Academy’s class structure.
+Students at the Academy work one-on-one with faculty mentors to set their own academic and personal goals within the Academy’s class structure.
 Because we’re a non-traditional school, we believe that what you do outside the classroom is just as important as what you do in the classroom, and we’ll help you build a program of study that incorporates—and gives you credit for—your passions.

 PLAN YOUR NEXT CHAPTER

-Students at The Academy get one-on-one college support, including transcripts, test prep for college entrance exams, placement tests, and AP tests, recommendation letters, application assistance, essay review, and more.
+Students at the Academy get one-on-one college support, including transcripts, test prep for college entrance exams, placement tests, and AP tests, recommendation letters, application assistance, essay review, and more.
 But that’s not all: All Academy grads finish high school with a professional resume and ideally at least one meaningful internship or apprenticeship.

-LEARN AT THE SPEED
+LEARN AT THE SPEED OF YOU

 We recognize that students come from a wide variety of backgrounds with a wide variety of academic experiences.
 Our small, multi-grade classes make it easy for students to work ahead of their grade level, on grade level, or to catch up where they need to without having to fit into a rigid structure.